nextflow-io/nf-validation/README.md

 - 📖 Print usage instructions to the terminal (for use with `--help`)
 - ✍️ Print log output showing parameters with non-default values
 - ✅ Validate supplied parameters against the pipeline schema
-- 📋 Validate the contents of supplied samplesheet files
+- 📋 Validate the contents of supplied sample sheet files
-- 🛠️ Create a Nextflow channel with a parsed samplesheet
+- 🛠️ Create a Nextflow channel with a parsed sample sheet

-Supported samplesheet formats are CSV, TSV, JSON and YAML.
+Supported sample sheet formats are CSV, TSV, JSON and YAML.

 ## Quick Start